 LEFTOVER REPORT Warms up just beautifully!
 And where potatoes get 'crusty' when reheated, the cauliflower does not.

-I've made this two ways, one in a large serving dish for the table or buffet, also in small ramekins (as pictured) for individual servings.
-Both were great.
+I make Cauliflower Cream in a large serving dish for the table or buffet, also in small ramekins for individual servings.
+Both work great.

-These look really plain in a bowl!
-I sprinkled pimentón and nutmeg over top for a little garnish (and they were fine, just not special) but next time, will either do buttered bread crumbs or maybe something like chopped green onions cooked in a little butter.
+Cauliflower Cream looks really plain in a bowl!
+I sprinkle pimentón or grated nutmeg over top for a little garnish but buttered bread crumbs or something like chopped green onions cooked in a little butter would also work.

 ~ Creamy Cauliflower Gratin ~